Let us first outline the essentials of this CCSP study guide and get you one step closer to getting one of the best certifications.

 Is the CCSP Right for You?

 The Certified Cloud Security Professional from (ISC)² is not a suitable option for everyone.
-So, it’s important to first understand that before you start down this certification path.
+So, it’s important to keep that in mind before you start down this certification path.
 Always consciously make a decision to pursue a certification or credential that is more aligned with your career goals.
 If you are just starting out, it is recommended that you start with the CCSK (Certificate of Cloud Security Knowledge) first.

 Join Intellipaat’s CCSP training today and start preparing.